TanvirDF/posts-jsonPlaceholder/README.md

 1. Fetch Posts:
    - Fetches posts from https://jsonplaceholder.typicode.com/posts using useGetPostsQuery (RTK Query).
-   - displays the all the posts in a grid format inside the PostCard component.
+   - displays all the posts in a grid format inside the PostCard component.
 2. Add New Post:
-   - Provides a pop-up form to add new post when the add post button is clicked on the header.
+   - Provides a pop-up form to add new posts when the add post button is clicked on the header.
    - The post is sent to the API using useAddPostMutation.
-   - The form handles success and error states based on the API response. ( since the json server is not updated with the new data a consol log is displayed to show the response).
+   - The form handles success and error states based on the API response. ( since the JSON server is not updated with the new data a console log is displayed to show the response).

 ## Step-by-step Breakdown: